-The Salt Spring Island Farmland Trust Society’s vision of maintaining and growing the pastoral and agricultural heritage of Salt Spring Island is a priority in the Salt Spring Island Area Farm Plan (2008).
-The Burgoyne Valley Community Farm, a sixty acre parcel of farm land in the Agricultural Land Reserve, located at 2232 Fulford Ganges Road is the first manifestation of that vision.
+The Salt Spring Island Farmland Trust Society’s vision of promoting agriculture is a priority in the Salt Spring Island Area Farm Plan (2008).
+The Burgoyne Valley Community Farm, a 62-acre parcel of farm land in the Agricultural Land Reserve, located at 2232 Fulford Ganges Road is the first manifestation of that vision.
 This property has been continuously farmed since 1887 and was granted to the Farmland Trust for the benefit of the community in exchange for a zoning amenity in 2013.
-The Farmland Trust board in collaboration with farmers and families has brought all 62 acres back into full high value production.
+The Farmland Trust board, in collaboration with farmers, families and other organizations, is bringing the farm into its full potential to produce food, increase biodiversity and pollination, and protect species and waterways for the long-term benefit of the community.
+Organic practices are a high priority.

-- Community Services is also operating a farm on the property and growing an abundance of fresh, healthy produce for many people in their programs who would not otherwise have access to local produce.
-In this way the farm is contributing signifcantly to Community Services food security initiatives.
+Community Services is also operating a farm on the property and growing an abundance of fresh, healthy produce for many people who use their services, including the Food Bank and those who would not otherwise have access to local, fresh produce.

 The Farmland Trust Society, working with a limited budget, is recruiting volunteers.
 Typically, volunteers on Salt Spring Island possess an incredible range of knowledge and skills, patience, good humour and goodwill.
 Individuals who wish to support this worthwhile project with some volunteer hours or equipment, contact: